Updated June 8, 2021

 For faculty, staff, and students, at least two face coverings should be carried daily to ensure a replacement is available if one becomes wet or soiled.
 Keep a face covering with you as you would your mobile phone and be ready to wear it in any situation where it is outlined in this protocol.

 Instructions for properly caring for cloth face coverings can be found in the ’“” guidance.

 Additional protective measures

-Individuals whose unique and individual circumstances require an exception to this directive, as indicated by a medical or similar subject matter professional, may request one.
-To request an exception, faculty, students, and staff should contact their applicable disability resource center or human resource representative:
+Individuals whose unique circumstances require an exception to this protocol, as indicated by a medical or similar subject matter professional, may request one.
+To do so, please contact the applicable disability resource center or human resource representative on each campus: